guilsa/news-scraper/readme.md

 - Fix auto-increment from articles table (https://www.sqlite.org/faq.html#q1)
   - Articles are being displayed to the user out of order
 - Add pagination and infinite scroll
+- Allow users to filter by factual reporting and credibility rating
+- Add `makefile`, it should clean `blacklist.txt` and auto install everything
+- Add `package.json` script to start it all in parallel with a single command
 - Remove inline css
+- QA and fix and clean install & dev set up issues
 - Make the express app simpler (shouldn't have used the express application generator)
   - Probably decouple db read/write logic from scrapper
   - Add [12-factor](https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786)